-The DOH is able to provide school specific data, aggregate data in this report, and county specific data to schools who submitted measurements on 100 or more students.
+The DOH is able to provide school specific data, aggregate data in this report, and county specific data to schools who submitted measurements of 100 or more students.
 Schools submitting data on less than 100 students are given the aggregate data in this report and county specific data, provided there are 100 or more student measurements from all schools in that county.
-Provided again this year is a three year trend analysis for schools that have been unable to obtain measurements on 100 or more students for the past three years.
-Small numbers do not produce stable rates, so the DOH established the 100student cut-off.
+A three year trend analysis for schools that have been unable to obtain measurements on 100 or more students for the past three years is also provided.
+Small numbers do not produce stable rates, so the DOH established the 100-student cut-off.